smithashley/Pulitzer-Prize-API/README.md

 - Set-up key management
     - Configured the Key Vault
     - Created a new secret that contains the read-only key to the database
-    - Add access policy for application
+    - Added access policy for application
-- Create GET request
+- Created GET request
     - Configured connection to database using key management
     - Wrote GET request to query the data in database
     - Wrote test script to validate application locally